 - Do I need representation?

 Yeah that’s a lot of questions to be sure but luckily I have the answers to all of them!
 If you’re interested in having your project or presentation reviewed with detailed notes on how to improve it I’d be happy to help.
-I can do it either via Skype or possibly in person if you’re local to the L.A. area.
-Phone conversation works fine too for the Luddites out there.
-I charge $100 per hour (in advance) for a consultation payable to the Paypal account: email@example.com If you are out of the United States, Moneygram works fine as well but I do ask that there is someone to speak with that speaks English well so we can understand each other clearly as while I may be good at pitching, I unfortunately only speak one language.
+I can do it either via Zoom, Skype or possibly in person if you’re local to the L.A. area.
+Phone conversation works fine too if you prefer.
+I charge $150 per hour (in advance) for a consultation payable to the Paypal account: firstname.lastname@example.org.

 A couple of satisfied clients: